 Most companies assess a new applicant’s eligibility through a credit score checker.
 Applications will be refused if an applicant has a history of unpaid debt and a poor credit score.
 However, if the trader is already a credit card holder then this shouldn’t be an issue.
-But for traders new to credit cards, there are a few hoops to jump through before you can deposit.
+But for traders new to credit cards, there are a few hoops to jump through before you can make a deposit.

 Payments with credit cards are typically instant at most providers, such as Interactive Brokers, though it can take time to appear on your statement.
 Brokers may also have their own payment processing times to factor in for credit card funding, but these are typically short.
-Withdrawals tend to take longer due to additional checks on the broker side.
+Withdrawals tend to take longer due to additional checks on the broker’s side.